Cambridge Net Zero Action Plan

 Defining Net Zero

-Residents, universities, businesses and the City are collaborating to reduce energy use in buildings and increase access to renewable energy.
-Cambridge has set a "net zero" target for all buildings in the community, and has created a "Net Zero Action Plan" to outline strategies to help each building reach the net zero emissions goal.
+Residents, universities, businesses and the City collaborate to reduce energy use in buildings and increase access to renewable energy.
+Cambridge has set a "net zero" target for all buildings in the community and has created the "Net Zero Action Plan" to outline strategies to help each building reach net zero emissions.
 You can see how we define net zero in the graphic to the left.

 Cambridge buildings